Dictionary » Verbs » Efface

 Meaning:

 Efface means to take away, or make something vanish, usually little by little.
-It can also mean to blend in or not stand out as much.
+It can also mean to make a person or a thing seem less noticeable, less important, or less clearly defined.

 Definition:

 When cultures, traditions, or personal experiences are intentionally removed or ignored, it can lead to losing history or identity.
-In psychology, strong feelings or trauma can make people forget memories as time goes on.
-This idea usually suggests a slow or intentional way of getting rid of things, whether it’s to protect oneself, show humility, or wipe away past memories.
+In psychology, strong feelings or trauma can make people forget memories over time.
+More broadly, efface suggests a slow or deliberate process of getting rid of traces, whether the goal is to protect oneself, show humility, or remove evidence of what came before.

 Example Sentences:

-• She tried to Efface memories of her past.
+• She tried to efface painful memories of her past during therapy.

-• The regime sought to Efface all opposition.
+• The regime sought to efface all opposition from public records.

-• He Effaced himself in the crowded room.
+• He effaced himself in the crowded room, staying quiet and unnoticed.

 Efface Synonyms: